IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-01/README.md

 Login to Keycloak as admin, Clients: frontend Valid Redirect URIs: e.g. https://harald-uebele-fra05-162e406f043e20da9b0ef0731954a894-0001.eu-de.containers.appdomain.cloud/*
 Test:

+### STEP 4: Open the Cloud Native Starter application in your browser

 In the browser open the app with e.g. https://harald-uebele-fra05-162e406f043e20da9b0ef0731954a894-0001.eu-de.containers.appdomain.cloud

 Login in with user: alice, password: alice